catalyst/moodle-tool_etl/README.md

 # Extract, transform, load (ETL)
 ETL is a Moodle admin tool that allows to extract, transform and then load any data from a source system to a target system.

+For example it is often used to slightly massage data before using it with Totara HR sync.

 * [Branches](#branches)
 * [Installation](#installation)
 * [Configuration](#configuration)